Variance Decay Property for Filter Stability: Introduction

 \subsection{Summary of original contributions}

 The two main contributions are as follows: \begin{enumerate} \item The paper introduces a new notion of {\em Poincar\'e inequality} (PI) for the nonlinear filter.
-The PI is used to obtain a novel formula for the filter stability (\Thm{thm:filter-stability}). \item PI is related to the two model properties, namely, the observability of the HMM (\Prop{thm:Assumption2-w-o}), and the ergodicity of the signal model (\Prop{thm:Assumption2-w-e}). \end{enumerate}
+The PI is used to obtain a novel formula~\eqref{eq:exp_stability_formula} for the filter stability. \item PI is related to the two model properties, namely, the observability of the HMM, and the ergodicity of the signal model (\Prop{prop:sufficiency}). \end{enumerate}

 A key contribution is the {\em variance decay property} (Eq.~\eqref{eq:VDP}).
-The property at once unifies and generalizes two bodies of results where the notion is variance is important: \begin{itemize} \item Stability analysis of the Kalman filter: The notion of variance is the conditional covariance (also referred to as the error covariance), which recall is given by the solution of the DRE. \item Stochastic stability: The notion of variance is related to the Poincar\'e inequality (PI) which is a standard assumption to conclude asymptotic stability of a Markov process (without conditioning).
+The property at once unifies and generalizes two bodies of results where the notion is variance is important: \begin{itemize} \item Stability analysis of the Kalman filter: The notion of variance is the conditional covariance (also referred to as the error covariance), which recall is given by the solution of the DRE. \item Stochastic stability: The notion of variance is related to the Poincar\'e inequality (PI) which is a standard assumption to conclude asymptotic stability of a Markov process (without conditioning). \end{itemize}